withastro/docs/src/pages/en/tutorial/6-interactivity/index.md

 ---
 layout: ~/layouts/TutorialLayout.astro
-unitTitle: Adding interactive UI elements to your site
+unitTitle: Add interactive UI elements to your site
 title: Introduction -- Using JavaScript in Astro
 description: Using client-side Javascript and UI Framework components in Astro to provide interactivity.
 setup: |